openwebwork/webwork3/README.md

 This section builds all of the UI code using webpack and fires up a browser window to view the webwork3 interface.

-1. Inside the `webwork3` directory, enter `npm install`.
-If you don't have npm installed, this is part of `node` and depending on your platform, determine how to install it.
+1. Inside the `webwork3` directory, enter `yarn install`.
+If you don't have yarn installed, see [yarn homepage](https://yarnpkg.com/).

 	There are some warnings (mostly deprecations) that can be ignored.

-2. Start the development server with `npm run serve` and again hopefully there are no errors.
+2. Start the development server with `quasar dev` and again hopefully there are no errors.

-3. Visit `http://localhost:8080` (or perhaps a different port) in your web browser (the output of the the `npm run serve` command says where to go).
+3. Visit `http://localhost:8080/webwork3/login` (or perhaps a different port) in your web browser (the output of the the `quasar dev` command says where to go).

 4. You should get a "Login to WeBWorK" screen.
 You can use the Lisa Simpson login with `lisa@google.com` and her name in lower-case as the password.